byrd-laif/soilMakers/lifeStylesForChange/kefirMilkAlchemy.md

 Kefir is one of the factors associated with the long life expectancy of the people of the Caucasus, owing to its many health benefits such as anti-stress properties, immune-modulation, cholesterol-lowering, anti-allergenic, anti-asthmatic, anti-microbial, anticancer properties and chemo-prevention against colon cancer, aside from its gastrointestinal beneficial effects.

-This pro-biotic packed, nutrient dense, medicinal food, holds the key to helping improve many immune and digestive linked health issues.
 Kefir contains many bio-active compounds, including as many as 30+ strains of beneficial bacteria that help fight against pathogens, tumors, viruses, carcinogens, ... .

 Kefir also contains partially digested proteins (e.g., caseins) that aid in its digestion and absorption by the body.
 The essential amino acids found in abundance in kefir also regulate protein, glucose and lipid metabolism and exhibit a positive effect on the regulation of body weight, maintenance of immune response and energy balance.
 Amino acids prevent disability and prolong the healthy life expectancy of elderly.
 The branched-chain amino acids that are also found in kefir improve cognitive recovery of patients with severe traumatic brain injury.